-High Grade Bubble Wrap – High grade, sometimes known as strong grade, is made with stronger plastics that won’t ‘pop’ as easily.
-This grade should be used any time you are wrapping heavy items or times when there is significant risk of the item being dropped.
+- High grade bubble wrap: High grade bubble wrap, sometimes known as strong grade, is made with stronger plastics that won’t "pop" as easily.
+This grade should be used any time you are wrapping heavy items, or at times when there is significant risk of the item being dropped.
 The stronger bubbles will help maintain the cushioning.

-General Bubble Wrap – The most common option is the general or multi-purpose bubble wrap.
+- General bubble wrap: The most common option is general or multi-purpose bubble wrap.
 This is made with a medium weight plastic that is strong enough to stand up to most typical shipping accidents.
 The vast majority of items can be protected from minor issues by using this type of wrap.

-Limited or Low Grade Bubble Wrap – Low grade bubble wrap generally provides the least amount of protection.
-It is primarily used to help avoid scratches or other superficial damage during a move as it won’t absorb much shock if an item is dropped or other products shift or slam against it.
-Do not rely on this for padding.
+- Limited or low grade bubble wrap: Low grade bubble wrap generally provides the least amount of protection.
+It is primarily used to help avoid scratches or other superficial damage during a move because it won’t absorb much shock if an item is dropped or other products shift or slam against it.
+Do not rely on this type of bubble wrap for padding.